carlfranklin/BlazorRepositoryDemo/README.md

 }
 ```

-The `IRepository<TEntity>` interface  will be used on the server as well as the client to ensure compatibility accessing data, no matter where the code resides.

-This class file also includes code to describe custom queries that can easily be sent and received as json.

-The `QueryFilter<TEntity>` can be used on the client as well as the server to define the same level of filter as using LINQ, except that it easily travels across the wire.

-- `IncludedPropertyNames` defines the columns to return, ala the SELECT clause
-- `FilterProperties` defines the properties to compare, ala the WHERE clause
-- `OrderByPropertyName` defines the sort column, ala the ORDER BY clause
-- `OrderByDescending` defines the direction of the sort, ala DESC
-- The `GetFilteredList` method applies the current filter settings given a list of all items.
-While it's true that all of the items need to be loaded, what you give up in memory efficiency you gain in convenience.
-This method currently handles properties of type `string`, `int32` and `DateTime`.

-The `FilterProperty` class defines columns to compare:

-- `Name` is the Name of the property
-- `Value` is a string representation of the value of the property
-- `CaseSensitive` is a flag to determine whether case-sensitivity should be applied
-- `FilterOerator` defines how to compare the column values (StartsWith, etc.)

 #### Add Global Usings to Server

 In the server project, add the following statements to the very top of *Program.cs*: